Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Evaluation Results

-\paragraph{Evaluation pipeline.} In addition, we observe that GPT-4 judge can provide clearer and more reasonable discrimination between models compared to NLI judge.
+\paragraph{Evaluation pipeline.} In addition, we observe that LLM Judge can provide clearer and more reasonable discrimination between models compared to the NLI judge.
 We provide a more comprehensive investigation into the differences between these two judges later in~\sref{human}.
-Besides, the evaluation results under both $\text{Hallu}_\text{I}$ and $\text{Hallu}_\text{Q}$ metrics demonstrate the same trend, proving the robustness of our proposed triplet-level hallucination evaluation setting under different evaluation granularities.
+Besides, the evaluation results under both $\text{Hallu}_\text{I}$ and $\text{Hallu}_\text{Q}$ metrics demonstrate similar trends, proving the robustness of our proposed triplet-level hallucination evaluation setting under different evaluation granularities.

-\paragraph{Performance of GPT-4V.} Except for the open-sourced LVLMs, we also explore the performance of state-of-the-art commercial LVLMs~\cite{gpt4v,gemini}.
-Due to the experiment budget, here we only evaluate the GPT-4V~\cite{gpt4v} model with 25 randomly selected samples in Tri-HE.
-Specifically, we directly prompting GPT-4V to gather its answers and calculate the corresponding hallucination rates, following the same setting in~\tref{main results}.
-We also report the performances of open-sourced LVLMs on the 25 selected images.
-As can be seen in~\fref{gpt4v}, GPT-4V demonstrates its superior capability and outperforms all open-sourced LVLMs.
-Although its object hallucination rates are slightly higher than InternLM2 since it tends to associate many objects that are not in the image, GPT-4V has significantly lower reasoning hallucination rates than other LVLMs, indicating its strong reasoning ability, and therefore, reports superior overall hallucination rates.
+\paragraph{Evaluate Closed-sourced LVLMs.} In addition to evaluating open-sourced LVLMs, we further investigate the performance of closed-sourced LVLMs.
+Due to limited experimental resources, we specifically evaluate the GPT-4V~\citep{gpt4v} model on a subset of 25 randomly selected images from Tri-HE.
+Specifically, we prompt GPT-4V to obtain responses to all questions related to these selected images and compute the associated hallucination rates following the steps described in~\tref{main results}.
+For comparison, we also include results from open-sourced LVLMs evaluated on the same set of 25 images.
+As illustrated in~\fref{gpt4v}, GPT-4V clearly demonstrates superior performance, surpassing all open-sourced LVLMs.
+Although GPT-4V exhibits slightly higher object hallucination rates compared to InternLM-X2—likely because it tends to associate additional objects not present in the image—it achieves notably lower relation hallucination rates due to its stronger reasoning capabilities, resulting in lower overall hallucination rates.